 When you are filming your party scene, make sure that there are no distractions from either friends or family who are attending the party.
 Also, try not to disturb any of your fellow guests as this may cause some problems later on.
-When shooting a party scene on location, try not to do it.
+Try not to shoot a party scene on location.

 Mediterranean Home With A View Film Location